International Criminal Court investigation in Palestine: Investigation

+2021–2022

-The ICC prosecutor’s office said on 18 March 2021 that it had sent formal notices to Israel and the Palestinian Authority giving them a month "to seek deferral by proving they are carrying out their own investigations".
-The prosecutor’s office confirmed in a written statement to the Associated Press "that on March 9 the letters were sent to all of the court’s member states."
-On 18 March 2021, the Times of Israel, citing Israel's Channel 13, reported that Israel received a letter from the ICC briefly laying out the three main areas the investigation will cover: the 2014 Gaza War, Israeli settlement policy and the 2018–2019 Gaza border protests.
+The ICC prosecutor's office said on 18 March 2021 that it had sent formal notices to Israel and the Palestinian Authority giving them a month "to seek deferral by proving they are carrying out their own investigations" and that letters were sent to ICC member states on 9 March.
+On 18 March 2021, the Times of Israel, citing Israel's Channel 13, reported that Israel received a letter from the ICC briefly laying out the three main areas the investigation would cover: the 2014 Gaza War, Israeli settlement policy and the 2018–2019 Gaza border protests.
 Israel was given 30 days to respond.
 After being interrogated at the Jordan Palestine border crossing following his return to the West Bank on 21 March 2021, after a meeting with the ICC Prosecutor at The Hague, Minister of Foreign Affairs and Expatriate Riyad Malki said that the Israeli authorities threatened to impose sanctions for communicating with the ICC but that contact would continue regardless.
-On 8 April 2021, Israel said it will write to say that it will not cooperate with the ICC’s investigation, arguing that the court did not have jurisdiction and pointing to its own independent judiciary capable of trying soldiers who commit war crimes.
+On 8 April 2021, Israel said it would write to say that it would not cooperate with the ICC's investigation, arguing that the court did not have jurisdiction and that its own judiciary was capable of trying soldiers suspected of committing war crimes.

-Minister of Foreign Affairs and Expatriates Riyad Al-Maliki met Khan at the Hague on June 9, 2022 and "questioned the delay in the Court's investigations into the Palestinian issue".
+Minister of Foreign Affairs and Expatriates Riyad Al-Maliki met the ICC prosecutor Karim Ahmad Khan at the Hague on 9 June 2022 and "questioned the delay in the Court's investigations into the Palestinian issue".
 According to WAFA, Khan said that Palestine is one of the cases that the Court is looking at and that failure is not an option.

-The Jerusalem Post reported that, as of June 18, 2022, a year since Fatou Bensouda was replaced by Karim Khan, he "has not issued a single public statement or taken a single public action regarding Israel-Palestine".
-He has taken a strong active position on the 2022 Russian invasion of Ukraine, with international support, based on Ukraine filing an ad hoc acceptance of crimes committed on its territory and even though Russia is not an ICC member, similar to the Palestinian situation.
+The Jerusalem Post reported that, as of 18 June 2022, a year since Fatou Bensouda was replaced by Khan, he "[had] not issued a single public statement or taken a single public action regarding Israel–Palestine".
+Khan took a strong active position on the 2022 Russian invasion of Ukraine, with international support, based on Ukraine filing an ad hoc acceptance of crimes committed on its territory, even though Russia is not an ICC member, similar to the Palestinian situation.
 In May, the Palestinian human rights organizations Al-Haq, Al-Mezan and the Palestinian Center for Human Rights (PCHR) submitted a casefile to the ICC in respect of alleged crimes committed in Gaza during the 2021 Israel–Palestine crisis.
-Submissions have also been made regarding the death of Shireen Abu Akleh, added to an existing April filing in respect of four other journalists, "arguing that Israeli security forces have been systematically targeting Palestinian journalists in violation of international humanitarian law."
+Submissions were made regarding the death of Shireen Abu Akleh, added to an existing April filing in respect of four other journalists, arguing that Israeli security forces have been systematically targeting Palestinian journalists in violation of international humanitarian law.